We want to wish you a happy holiday and also recommend the best ways to protect your teeth.

 – Keeping breath fresh

-The following sections outline some suggestions to tackle each of these common issues.
+The following sections outline some practical holiday dental tips and suggestions to tackle each of these common issues.

 Have a safe and enjoyable holiday.

 A persistent toothache is always a sign that you need to see your dentist as soon as practicable.

 - try to obtain relief by rinsing the mouth with water